0xhebi/BND-Recruitment-2021-CTF-Web-Security/CatsUP! Image sharing service/Writeup.md

 </div>
 ```

-<p>Characters that are being escaped are <code>'"<></code> of course there was 80 char limit on that input so last 20 characters got ignored.
+<p>Characters that are being escaped are <code>'"<></code>.
+There was 80 character limit on that input so the last 20 characters got ignored.
 So this was sanitized and there was nothing for me to do here in terms of input.
-Next I wanted to see how is this being sent to the server, I've intercepted upload request with Burp and checked the headers:
+Next I wanted to see how is this being sent to the server.
+I've intercepted upload request with Burp and checked the headers:
 </p>

 <pre>